Gamgie/K2S-Unity/README.md

 # K2S-Unity
-K2S Client for Unity
+K2S (Kinect To Stream) Client for Unity

-Zob.